When to choose my proofreading service

 Knowing the difference saves time and stress.
 I can help with that.

-Book a free 15-minute call and I'll help you figure out the right editing stage for your project.
+Book a free 15-minute call or email me at hello@philippahammond.net and I'll help you figure out the right editing stage for your project.